FreeYourSoul/FSeam/docs/logging.md

  **In resume the priority is the following:**
  1. User defined custom logger
- 2. If no custom logger defined : A default one is provided (see above lambda representing it)
+ 2. Framework specific defined logger (Catch2, Gtest as of today)
- 3. Framework specific defined logger (Catch2, Gtest as of today)
+ 3. If no custom logger defined && No Framework specified : A default one is provided (see above lambda representing it)

 > If a custom logger is defined, the framework specific one is ignored (Gtest or Catch2 enabled with the FSEAM_USE_CATCH2/FSEAM_USE_GTEST define).